MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Discussions

+First, \ours{} comprises synthetic clinical scenarios generated using expert-curated diagnostic logic.
+Although this design enables controlled evaluation of DSM-grounded ambiguity, it does not fully capture the heterogeneity, comorbidity, sociocultural context, or longitudinal uncertainty of real clinical encounters.
+Furthermore, while we introduce symptom subtypes and prompting strategies to encourage diverse patient expressions, the generated cases remain synthetic approximations and may not fully reflect the variability and complexity of real-world psychiatric presentations.

-Despite its contributions, this study has several limitations.
-First, the clinical cases in \ours{} are constructed as descriptive narratives rather than interactive dialogues.
-While real psychiatric diagnosis involves iterative clinician–patient conversations, our benchmark is intentionally designed to evaluate models’ ability to apply clinically grounded diagnostic criteria under controlled and interpretable scenarios.
+Second, the clinical cases in \ours{} are constructed as descriptive scripts rather than interactive dialogues.
+While real psychiatric diagnosis involves iterative clinician-patient conversations, our benchmark is intentionally designed to evaluate models’ ability to apply clinically grounded diagnostic criteria under controlled and interpretable scenarios.
 Future work will leverage the constructed knowledge graph to simulate doctor–patient interactions and assess additional diagnostic capabilities such as follow-up question selection.

-Second, all clinical cases are generated exclusively in English, limiting generalizability across languages and cultural contexts where psychiatric symptoms may be expressed differently.
+Third, all clinical cases are generated exclusively in English, limiting generalizability across languages and cultural contexts where psychiatric symptoms may be expressed differently.
 However, the knowledge graph encodes DSM-5–based diagnostic logic in a language-independent manner, making its structure applicable across diverse linguistic and cultural settings.
 This allows future extensions to multilingual and culturally diverse benchmarks through prompt-level control.

 Finally, our evaluation focuses on models’ final diagnostic outputs and observable error patterns, without directly examining whether their internal reasoning aligns with DSM-5 diagnostic criteria.
 While this design enables systematic analysis of how models apply diagnostic knowledge at the output level, it does not capture whether their intermediate reasoning processes follow clinically grounded diagnostic logic.
 In future work, we plan to augment \ours{} with explicit, criterion-level diagnostic reasoning, allowing the benchmark to more directly assess models’ diagnostic reasoning behaviors.